-The individual should be able to exercise the right to request the correction of (or an addition to) personal data about himself or herself that is incomplete, inaccurate, unnecessary, excessive or not upto-date.
+The individual should be able to exercise the right to request the correction of (or an addition to) Personal Data about himself or herself that is incomplete, inaccurate, unnecessary, excessive or not up-to-date.
 This is sometimes referred to as the right of "rectification."
-When the data in question is incomplete or inaccurate, the individual should be permitted to provide additional information to correct those errors or omissions.
+When the Data in question is incomplete or inaccurate, the individual should be permitted to provide additional information to correct those errors or omissions.

-Where the data in question is clearly inaccurate, the data controller should generally correct the inaccuracy when the data subject so requests.
-Even where data has been found to be inaccurate, such as in the course of an investigation involving the data subject, it may be more appropriate in some situations for the data controller to add additional material to the record rather than deleting it, so as to accurately reflect the entire investigative history.
+Where the Data in question is clearly inaccurate, the Data Controller should generally correct the inaccuracy when the Data Subject so requests.
+Even where Data has been found to be inaccurate, such as in the course of an investigation involving the Data subject, it may be more appropriate in some situations for the Data Controller to add additional material to the record rather than deleting it, so as to accurately reflect the entire investigative history.

-The data subject should not be allowed to inject inaccurate or erroneous data into the data controller's records.
-The data subject also does not necessarily have a right to compel the data controller to delete data that is accurate but embarrassing.
+The Data Subject should not be allowed to inject inaccurate or erroneous Data into the Data Controller's records.
+The Data subject also does not necessarily have a right to compel the Data Controller to delete Data that is accurate but embarrassing.

 The right of correction or rectification is not absolute.
-For example, amendment of personal data - even erroneous or misleading information - may not be authorized where that data is legally required or should be retained for the performance of an obligation imposed on the responsible person by the applicable national legislation, or possibly by the contractual relations between the responsible person and the data subject.
+For example, amendment of Personal Data- even erroneous or misleading information - may not be authorized where that Data is legally required or should be retained for the performance of an obligation imposed on the responsible person by the applicable national legislation, or possibly by the contractual relations between the responsible person and the Data Subject.

-Accordingly, national legislation should clearly indicate the conditions under which access and correction should be provided and the restrictions that apply.
-It should specify the limited situations in which personal data may not be accessible and cannot be corrected.
-The specific grounds for such restrictions should be clearly specified.
+Accordingly, national legislation should clearly indicate the conditions under which access and correction should be provided as well as the restrictions that apply in each case situation and the specific grounds for such restrictions.

-Right to erasure
+Right to Erasure

-Some national and regional regulatory schemes provide individuals with a right to request that data controllers delete (or erase) specific personal data which, although publicly available, the individuals contend is no longer necessary or relevant or regarding which the data subject withdraws its consent or objects to its processing.
-This right is sometimes described as the right to omit or suppress specific information, to "de-identification" or "anonymization."
-Where the right to erasure is recognized, and upon receipt of a request thereto, data controllers should proceed to delete the personal data from their records and should also direct any data processors to delete the subject's personal data from their records.
+Some national and regional regulatory schemes provide individuals with a right to request that Data Controllers delete (or erase) specific Personal Data which, although publicly available, the individuals contend is no longer necessary or relevant or regarding which the Data subject withdraws its consent or objects to its Processing.